julianaagarza/CIS3345-FALL25-FINAL/README.md

 - **Examine Email Headers:** Verified sender authenticity and detected spoofing indicators.
 - **Review Network Traffic:** Analyzed PCAP files for POST uploads and correlated the upload timing with document edits.
 - **Inspect SSH Logs:** Identified failed login attempts originating from an external IP.
-- **Construct a Timeline:** Merged metadata, network, email, and log evidence into a consolidated sequence of events.

 This scenario allowed the team to practice real forensic workflows such as maintaining evidence integrity, applying multiple forensic tools, and correlating multiple forms of digital evidence to reach a conclusion.